Job Market Paper

 Vlassopoulos et al. (2024, American Economic Journal: Applied Economics) find that after providing two hours of telephone counseling over three months, a sample of Bangladeshi women saw significant reductions in stress and depression after ten months.
 We find three anomalies.
 First, estimates are almost entirely driven by reverse-scored survey items, which are handled inconsistently both in the code and in the field.
 Second, participants in this experiment are reused from multiple prior experiments conducted by the paper's authors, and estimates are extremely sensitive to the experiment from which participants originate.
 Finally, inconsistencies and irregularities in raw survey files raise doubts about the data.

-[ Abstract | Data & Code | Draft ]
+[ Abstract | Draft | Code and Data Access Instructions | AsCollected Registration ]

 Manipulation Tests in Regression Discontinuity Design: The Need for Equivalence Testing.
 MetaArXiv, 2025.